nikosLab/multimeterStand/README.md

 ----

-## Reworked first version Printout
+## Hand-Saw reworked first version Printout

-To update the V1 printout being similar to V2, had to saw a section
+To update the V1 printout being similar to V2, had to **Hand Saw** a section

 <p align="center">
 <img